 - Do the prep work.
 Clear all furniture and personal objects out of the room to save on labor costs.
-If the hardwood flooring is under carpeting, rip it out on your own.
-These options don’t take skill, but it involves time and effort on your part.
+If the hardwood flooring is under carpeting, homeowners can rip it out on their own.
+These options don’t take skill, but they do involve time and effort on the part of the homeowner.

 - Get multiple estimates.
-Choosing the cheapest contractor may save some money, but you get what you pay for most times.
-Read reviews and ask questions to get the price that’s right for you and your home.
+Choosing the cheapest contractor may save some money, but most times homeowners will get what they pay for.
+Before hiring, homeowners can read reviews and ask questions to get the price that’s right for their budget.

 - Take care of the cleaning.
 Many contractors will charge extra for cleaning up after the refinishing job.
-If you don’t mind cleaning, dusting, vacuuming, and mopping up after the project is completed, this is a good way to save some cash.
+This is typically something homeowners can do themselves with a mop and one of the best hardwood floor cleaners.
+Homeowners who don’t mind cleaning, dusting, vacuuming, and mopping up after the project is completed will find that this is a good way to save some cash.